Autogamy: Disadvantages

-Genetic consequences of self-fertilization
+Genetic consequences

 Self-fertilization results in the loss of genetic variation within an individual (offspring), because many of the genetic loci that were heterozygous become homozygous.
 This can result in the expression of harmful recessive alleles, which can have serious consequences for the individual.
 The effects are most extreme when self-fertilization occurs in organisms that are usually out-crossing.
 In plants, selfing can occur as autogamous or geitonogamous pollinations and can have varying fitness affects that show up as autogamy depression.
 After several generations, inbreeding depression is likely to purge the deleterious alleles from the population because the individuals carrying them have mostly died or failed to reproduce.

 If no other effects interfere, the proportion of heterozygous loci is halved in each successive generation, as shown in the following table.